anithri/dots/README.md

     git pull <your-github-username> master

-We like the follow the standards for fork names set forth in [the hub plugin][hub] by [Chris Wernstrath][cw].
+We like the follow the convention for fork names set forth in [the hub plugin][hub] by [Chris Wernstrath][cw].
 You can feasibly name the fork anything you like.

 You can either modify **tools/upgrade.sh** to `git pull` from your fork and `git push` to your fork after the upgrade is complete to keep it in sync, or do it manually by setting `DISABLE_AUTO_UPDATE="true"` (which is disabled by default in **config/zshrc**).